For the moments nothing should leave the room

 Local SSD SQLite in WAL mode handles concurrent reads and writes.
 Recent history (configurable 30–90 days) lives here.
 Zero network overhead for reads.

-Neon serverless Postgres archives the full message history.
-Queries against archived data are served transparently through the same /messages API.
+A managed Postgres database archives the full message history.
+Queries against archived data are served transparently through the same room messages API.

 The full API.